NikaGakhokidze/NikaGakhokidze/README.md

 I'm a self-taught passionate FrontEnd developer from Georgia.
 I really enjoy learning languages and frameworks like React.JS , JavaScript and SASS.

+Skills and Experience
+⚛ React
-Skills: REACT / JS / HTML / CSS / Bootstrap
+💻 HTML CSS JS Bootstrap

 - 🌱 I’m currently learning React.JS
 - 👯 I’m looking to collaborate on New Projects